glhuilli/neural_caissa/README.md

 6. ~~Update the training script so it can be run in [Google Collab](https://pytorch.org/tutorials/beginner/colab.html) (or somewhere that it can use the GPU for training)~~.
 7. Improve minimax algorithm moving from depth-limited search to probability-limited search (similar to what was done in [Giraffe](https://arxiv.org/pdf/1509.01549.pdf)).
 Note that in the Giraffe paper there's a pretty interesting serialization strategy that accounts for ~300 features for a given board state.
 8. Maybe some simple Q-learning version might also be interesting to explore (Apparently in [this Kaggle](https://www.kaggle.com/arjanso/reinforcement-learning-chess-3-q-networks#Reinforcement-Learning-Chess) set of scripts there's something that coudl be useful).
+9. Consider using the Piece Square Tables used in [Sunfish](https://github.com/thomasahle/sunfish) (described also in this [blog post](https://dev.to/zeyu2001/build-a-simple-chess-ai-in-javascript-18eg)).